1. Meet Eligibility Criteria

 5. Remain in Good Standing

 To count towards maintenance of the ICC designation, CLPD hours must be earned through an approved training provider.
-In addition, there is an annual maintenance fee of $300 for non-members of the Association of Corporate Counsel (ACC).
-There is no annual maintenance fee for ACC members.
+In addition, there is an annual maintenance fee of $95 for members of the Association of Corporate Counsel (ACC).
+The maintenance fee for non-members of ACC is $150.

 The ACC Credentialing Institute reserves the right to modify program content at its discretion.